Gap Year Q&A

 --Gap Years: How Can Starting Behind Put Kids Ahead?
 Psychology Today 8.14.2018

 How do gap years work if I know I want to go to college?You can do a gap year a couple of ways.
 Often, people apply as usual during their senior year but research the gap year policies of the colleges on their list, and apply only to places that have a reputation for encouraging/ allowing gap years.
 After they apply, they research and solidify what they would like to do for a year.
 Then, if accepted, they petition to their desired school that they would like to defer for a year by submitting a proposal for their gap year.
 Proposals have a better chance of being accepted if they are specific and show a lot of self-reflection and research.
 Saying only “I want to work for a year” or “I need a year off” will not be viewed as favorably.Or, you can hold off applying and then apply as a graduate.
 This way might be preferable if you need some more time to figure out what kind of college environment would be best for you, or what professional direction might be most suited to you.
 You will not have access to Naviance as a graduate, and you would have to do more legwork to get any letters of recommendation or other materials.

 - Attend the Seattle Gap Year Fair.
-The fair usually in February, and has been at Roosevelt High School for the past two years.
+The fair usually in February, and has been at Roosevelt High School for a few years.
 The event has a featured speaker and a fair-type format during which you can browse various programs.
 Note: we will keep you informed about virtual events.